padoauk/instcopy/inst_file.md

   # src_file1 is copied to /opt/bin and renamed to dst_file1
   - /opt/bin:
     - src_file1 -> dst_file1
+  # src_file2 is copied to /opt/bin and symbolic link to the copied file named sym_link2 is generated
+  - /opt/bin
+    - src_file2 <- sym_link2
 ```

 Referring global parameter